JustinMurtagh29/qPCR-VA/README.md

 2. Install:

+!!!!!!!

+Please Make sure that all Packages are downloaded into the R main library (C:\Program Files\R\R-version\library) and not into a external library like C:\Users\Documents\R\...\library or the Programm will fail.
+To ensure that the right library is used, execute R as administrator.
+If for some reason this does not work either please copy all file from your external library to the main library.

+!!!!!!!

+Using Inst.R:

+- type source("C:\\Path\\to\\Inst.R")

+Manual Install:

 - Install jri and rJava by opening R or R-Studio and typing "install.packages('rJava')"

 - Install rmngb with "install.packages('rmngb')"